IATI/IATI-Developer-Documentation/contribute.rst

 -  Documented code:

    -  We expect a clear docstring per module, class, and function, explaining what it does at a minimum.
-This is to reduce developer onboarding time and the barriers to entry for new developers who want to get involved.
+This is to reduce both developer onboarding time and the barriers to entry for new developers who want to get involved.
 They should be formatted as per `Google-style Sphinx Docstrings <http://www.sphinx-doc.org/en/stable/ext/example_google.html>`__.

 -  No code smells: